achille/mininet-dump-visualizer/README.md

-# Visualiser mininet's  dumpNodeConnections.
+# Visualiser for mininet's dumpNodeConnections.

-Warning: This is a quick hack borne out of frustation.
+Warning: This is a quick hack.
 I'm not a front end developer.
 Built using arbor.js.

 Screenshot:
 ![screenshot](screenshot.png "screenshot")